• Study level

 Objectives

-Understand the issues of 'ab initio' type simulations, such as their theoretical foundations and their application domains, as well as the approximations and simplifications adjacent to their implementation.
-Understand the functioning of highly optimized algorithms (compilation, profiling, compiler optimization, notion of cache, loop vectorization, etc.); understand the functioning of a parallel code (MPI and/or OpenMP), and in particular know how to manipulate the code of a Molecular Dynamics type simulation in order to optimize its performance, by implementing the notions of parallelization taught.
-Basic notions on the use of Machine Learning approaches in atomistic simulations.
+Understand the challenges of 'ab initio' simulations, such as their theoretical foundations and fields of application, as well as the approximations and simplifications involved in their implementation.
+Understanding the operation of highly optimized algorithms (compilation, profiling, compiler optimization, notion of cache, loop vectorization, etc.); understanding the operation of parallel code (MPI and/or OpenMP), and in particular knowing how to manipulate the code of a Molecular Dynamics-type simulation with the aim of optimizing its performance, by implementing the notions of parallelization taught.
+Basic knowledge of the use of Machine Learning approaches in atomistic simulations.

 Read more

-Knowledge in Statistical Physics; Molecular Dynamics; Knowledge of a programming language; Quantum Mechanics
+Knowledge of Statistical Physics; Molecular Dynamics; Programming language; Quantum Mechanics.

 Knowledge of a compiled programming language (C, C++, Fortran).